17 Ways to Be More Mindful in Everyday Life

 This can be incorporated with metta practice, as we wish well for this other person.
 We talked about this in our recent post Bringing Metta With Us.
 Try offering a few metta phrases silently in your head to the other person, which can be a beautiful practice to help connect with other people.

 17. Sit in Meditation

 Of course, sitting in meditation makes our list.
+If you’re wondering how to be mindful all the time, it starts with meditation.
+Meditation helps build the foundation of mindfulness throughout your day.
 Dedicate time in the morning or evening to sit.
 Try to find for yourself what the best time is to meditate during your day.
 Some people prefer meditating after a long day, while others enjoy a morning meditation to start the day.
 Investigate for yourself what works, and set some time aside for formal sitting practice.

 As we sit more often in formal meditation, we train our minds to return to present-time awareness and recognition.
 The mind returns to the present moment with more ease, and we’re able to bring mindfulness into everyday living much more often.
 If you’re not sure how to get started, check out our free week of meditations to get started!

 Enter your email address below to receive updates from our blog!